mavericksxx/NeuralSketch/pseudocode.md

     END FOR
 END FOR

-# Webapp with inference pipeline
+# Webapp with inference pipeline (Pseudocode)
-START web server (Flask or Streamlit)
+START Flask web server

 ON user drawing submission:
     GET sketch image from web canvas